 - Programs of other accounting, professional or industrial organizations that are recognized by the Board

 d.
 Report your CPE hours to the Connecticut State Board of Accountancy through your license renewal process.
 Licenses may be renewed online or a form may be downloaded here.

 e.
 Maintain CPE records for at least three years.
 Include attendance records, course outline, date and title of the course, location and instructor, and number of CPE hours earned.

 Now that you’re a CPA in Connecticut

 Well done!
-You are now a certified, licensed CPA in Connecticut!
+You are now a licensed CPA in Connecticut!
 You might want to consider becoming a member of the American Institute of CPAs (AICPA).
-The AICPA presents its members with development opportunities, continuing professional education programs, discounted office and shipping supplies, networking and professional guidance services.
+The AICPA presents its members with professional development opportunities, the continuing education you need to keep your CPA credential current, discounted office and shipping supplies, networking opportunities and even professional guidance to help you land a job and advance.
 One local professional accounting organization in Connecticut to consider joining is the Connecticut Society of Certified Public Accountants.

 Think about specialization!
-Possibilities for specializing within the discipline of accounting in Connecticut include forensic accounting, tax accounting, fraud examination, financial accounting and managerial accounting.
+Possibilities for specializing in Connecticut include everything from forensic accounting, tax accounting, and fraud examination, to financial accounting and managerial accounting.<!- mfunc search_btn -> <!- /mfunc search_btn ->